Annie Chapman: Funeral

 Chapman's body was moved from Hanbury Street to a mortuary in Montagu Street, Marylebone by Sergeant Edward Badham in a handcart large enough to hold one coffin.
 This was similar to the cart previously used to move the body of Mary Ann Nichols.

 Chapman was buried shortly after 9:00 a.m. on 14 September 1888 in a service paid for by her family.
 She was laid to rest in a communal grave within Manor Park Cemetery, Forest Gate, east London.
 At the request of Chapman's family, the funeral was not publicised, with no mourning coaches used throughout the service, and only the undertaker, police, and her relatives knowing of these arrangements.
-Consequently, relatives were the only people to attend the service.
+Consequently, relatives and a small number of friends were the only people to attend the service.

 A hearse supplied by Hanbury Street undertaker Henry Smith travelled to the Whitechapel Mortuary in Montague Street to collect Chapman's body at 7:00 a.m.
 Her body was placed in an elm coffin draped in black and was then driven to Spitalfields undertaker Harry Hawes, who arranged the funeral.
-Chapman's relatives met the hearse outside the cemetery.
+By prearrangement, Chapman's relatives and friends met the hearse outside the cemetery.
+Chapman was buried in communal grave 78, square 148.
 Her coffin plate bore the words "Annie Chapman, died Sept.
 8, 1888, aged 48 years."

 The precise location of Annie Chapman's grave within Manor Park Cemetery is now unknown.
-A plaque placed in the cemetery by authorities in 2008 reads: "Her remains are buried within this area.".
+A plaque placed in the cemetery by authorities in 2008 reads: "Her remains are buried within this area."
+A headstone was later erected close to this plaque.